Aditya10403/Java/md/CF.md

 ## <a name="set-interface">Set Interface</a>

-The `Set` interface is part of the Java Collection Framework and represents a collection that does not allow duplicate elements.
-It models the mathematical set abstraction and extends the `Collection` interface.
+A collection that contains no duplicate elements.
+More formally, sets contain no pair of elements `e1` and `e2` such that `e1.equals(e2)`, and at most one null element.
+As implied by its name, this interface models the mathematical set abstraction.

 The `Set` interface is implemented by various classes such as `HashSet`, `LinkedHashSet`, and `TreeSet`.
 - Extends the `Collection` interface.
 - Does not allow duplicate elements.
 - Allows at most one `null` element (except for `TreeSet`).